gmc-code/PC-microbit-micropython/docs/extra/usys_module.rst

 .. py:function::  usys.implementation

-    | Returns a tuple with information about the current MicroPython implementation with following attributes:
+    | Returns a tuple, (name='micropython', version=(1, 18, 0)), with information about the current MicroPython implementation with following attributes:
     | name - string e.g. micropython.
 Also returned directly by: usys.implementation.name
-    | version - tuple (major, minor, micro), e.g. (1, 15, 0) Also returned by: usys.implementation.version
+    | version - tuple (major, minor, micro), e.g. (1, 18, 0) Also returned by: usys.implementation.version

 .. py:function::  usys.maxsize

-    | Returns the maximum integer value that can be saved on the current platform.
-It returns the number of bytes of heap RAM that are allocated.
+    | Returns the maximum integer value that can be represented on the platform, which is 2,147,483,647 for a 32-bit system.

 .. py:function::  usys.modules

     | Returns a dictionary of loaded modules, not including builtin modules.
-    | e.g. {'BitBotXL': <module 'BitBotXL'>, 'neopixel': <module 'neopixel'>}
+    | e.g. {'log': <module 'log'>, 'neopixel': <module 'neopixel'>}

 .. py:function::  usys.path